elentok/format-on-save.nvim/README.md

 # format-on-save.nvim

-Automatically formats files when saving using either LSP or shell utilities like prettierd or eslint_d
+Automatically formats files when saving using either LSP or shell utilities like prettierd or shfmt.

+It also restores the cursor of any window showing the current file (useful when editing the same file in a split).

-This is a work in progress and the API might change.
+NOTE: This is a work in progress and the API might change.

 ## Installation